publiccodenet/about/activities/codebase-stewardship/product-development.md

 * Prioritize and estimate features needed?
 * Finance and organize the development needed to be done?
 * Share and community with each other and there stakeholders?
-* Handle conflict of interest?
+* Handle conflicting needs?

 All these challenges are related to how a community govern its codebase and community.
-As codebase stewards we help communities explore and answer these question by supporting and coaching them in the different phases of the product life cycle.
+As codebase stewards we help communities explore and answer these question by supporting and coaching them throughout the product life cycle.

 Codebase stewards can support product development by helping a community to:

-* develop a product manifest or product description clarifying what the purpose and goal of a codebase implementing a product is, what problem(s) it solves and what value it provides towards its users.
+* develop a product manifest or product description clarifying what the purpose and goal of a codebase implementing a product is, what problem(s) it solves and what value it provides towards its users
-* take product accessibility into account using the design.
+* take product accessibility into account using the design
-* adopt a process and method which helps them to discuss, describe and prioritize on product features.
+* adopt a process and method which helps them to discuss, describe and prioritize on product features

 Additionaly, the codebase stewards can support by organizing a workshop that helps the community explore business models and financing.
 Such a workshop may provide inside on how further procurement and development can be funded and to include software vendors into the community to help provide and sell services around a product whilst collaborating in the open with other stakeholders.